-ERL 125 was initially granted to Cameco Australia Pty.
+ELR 125 was initially granted to Cameco Australia Pty.
 Ltd. on 23 August 1993 for five years.
-The ERL, known as Mount Fitch was joint-ventured with Billiton Australia Gold Pty.
+The ELR, known as Mount Fitch was joint-ventured with Billiton Australia Gold Pty.
 Ltd. (later Acacia Resources Limited) on 4 August 1993.
-On 8 September 1993 ERL 125 was transferred from Cameco Australia Pty.
-Ltd. to Compass Resources NL (now Compass Resources Limited).
+On 8 September 1993 ELR 125 was transferred from Cameco Australia Pty.
+Ltd. to Compass Resources NL.
 Acacia Resources managed the Joint Venture until Compass resumed management on 16 June 1997.
 Until mid 2006, Compass Resources held 90% equity and managed the tenement, with Guardian Resources NL having 10% equity.
-Compass Resources Limited now has 100% equity in the tenement.
+Compass Resources NL now has 100% equity in the tenement.
+ELR 125 is also subject to an agreement between Territory Iron Pty Ltd and tenement owners Compass Resources Ltd (90%) and Guardian Resources Ltd, (10%) whereby Territory Iron has the right, subject to certain royalty terms, to explore, mine and purchase iron ore from Compass/Guardian.

-In 2003 ERL 125 was renewed for a further period of 5 years, to 22 August 2008.
+In 2003 ELR 125 was renewed for a further period of 5 years, to 22 August 2008.
 It has been further renewed until 22 August 2013.

-MCN984 was originally held by Donald Hanna Mount-Burton.
+MCN 984, was originally held by Donald Hanna Mount-Burton.
 Compass Resources signed an Option Agreement over this tenement with the Public Trustee of the Northern Territory on the 24th April 1992.
 The claim was renewed for a further ten years on 17 November 2005.

 In 2006 the tenement was purchased and transferred to Compass Resources NL (90%) and Guardian Resources Pty Ltd (10%).
-On acquisition of Guardian by Compass the tenement is now 100% owned by Compass Resources Limited.
+On acquisition of Guardian by Compass the tenement is now 100% owned by Compass Resources NL (now Compass Resources Limited).